Cookies

 Background

-The Chalk Pit in Anna Valley has been part of the Parish Council estate for many years and has provided an important source of income which in turn has allowed the Parish Council to keep the Precept (the amount that Parishioners contribute each year through TVBC Council Tax) lower than would otherwise be the case, and at the same time, maintain services.
+The Chalk Pit in Anna Valley is part of the Parish Council estate and for many years provided a source of income that allowed the Parish Council to keep the Precept (the amount that Parishioners contribute each year through TVBC Council Tax) lower than would otherwise be the case.
+The introduction of rates on commercial buildings prompted the previous tenant to vacate the site in 2023, and the condition of the building rendered it unsuitable for future tenancy.

-• The feedback from the Community Consultation (see here) indicated support for both replacement of the existing commercial units to create a future income stream as well as some form of community facility.
+• Feedback from the Community Consultation in 2024 (see here) indicated support for renovation or replacement of the existing commercial unit to create a future income stream as well as some form of community facility.

-• The Sell Option was suspended in September, following a clear message by 65% of respondents in the Community Consultation, that they did not support the option that, even if funding cannot be raised, the site be sold.
+• The Sell option was suspended in 2024, following a clear message by 65% of respondents that they did not support the option that, even if funding cannot be raised, the site be sold.

-• The future plans for development at the site are for a commercial unit design which is both scalable and modular to ensure that development is not delayed by available finance.
-A key goal is to build smaller commercial units to minimise business rates for future tenants.
+• Outline plan.
+Future plans for development at the site are for a community building and small commercial units with a design which is scalable and modular to ensure that development is commensurate with available finance.
+A key goal is to build smaller commercial units to avoid business rates for future tenants.

 Community & Stakeholder Engagement

 • Community engagement- Taking the Upper Clatford and Anna Valley community with us on this project is really important to us.
-A briefing on the Chalk Pit project plans was provided at the community briefing in the Village Hall on April 9th 2025.
+A briefing on the Chalk Pit project plans was provided at the community briefing in the Village Hall in April 2025 and at the NDP Briefing in March 2026.

-• Parish involvement – conservation group volunteers got involved helping to tidy up the site prior to the demolition.
+• Parish involvement.
+Upper Clatford Conservation Group volunteers got involved helping to tidy up the site prior to the decision to demolition.
 About 15 parishioners also helped with conducting the Bat Survey.